ibm-messaging/kafka-java-vertx-starter/ui/README.md

 ## Codebase goals

-In setting up this UI codebase, we have aimed to satsify the following goals.
+In setting up this UI codebase, we have aimed to satisfy the following goals.
 We intend to stick to them, and so should you! :)

 - `master` is production - once it is merged, it's built and live